-The Platinum Card from American Express has a welcome bonus of 75,000 American Express Membership Rewards points after spending $5000 in the first 6. months.
+The Platinum Card from American Express has a welcome bonus of: earn 100,000 American Express Membership Rewards points after spending $6,000 in the first 6 months.
 Membership Rewards points would be helpful for flights between the US and South America.
 Other details: Earn 5 points per dollar on flights booked directly through airlines or through amextravel.com on up to $500,000 per calendar year.
-There are also lots of benefits and statement credits that help offset the annual fee of $550.
+There are also lots of benefits and statement credits that help offset the annual fee of $695 [rates and fees].
 Receive up to $200 of reimbursement on airline incidentals per calendar year, receive $100 reimbursement for TSA precheck or Global Entry enrollment, and up to 100$ total in statement credit for purchases at Saks Fifth avenue annually.
 Also, get up to $200 back annually in statement credits each year on prepaid Fine Hotels + Resorts® or The Hotel Collection bookings with Amex Travel (this requires a minimum 2 night stay), up to $20 in monthly statement credits (for a total of $240 annually) on eligible purchases on these digital entertainment providers: Peacock, Audible, SiriusXM, and The New York Times; up to $25 back each month on select Equinox memberships (for a total of up to $300 annually), receive up to $179 back annually on a CLEAR membership.
 Terms apply.

-If you own a business, I highly recommend opening a Chase Ink Business Preferred.
+If you own a business, I highly recommend opening a card_name.
 The welcome bonus is welcome bonus is 100,000 Ultimate Rewards points after spending $15,000 in 3 months.
 100,000 Ultimate Rewards points are worth at least $1,250 towards travel when booked in the redemption portal, but possibly more by transferring to airline and hotel partners.
 The annual fee is very reasonable at $95.

 If you want a premium card, the Business Platinum Card from American Express is a strong contender.
 This card is especially lucrative for those who regularly make large business purchases.
 Terms apply.
-Learn how to apply here.
-Membership Rewards points are great for booking flights as there are 19 airline transfer partners.
+Membership Rewards points are great for booking flights as there are 17 airline transfer partners.